 Alternative 1: Regional Rate Boxes

-Regional Rate Boxes work very similar to flat rate boxes.
-The only real differences being there are three weight tiers (compared to Flat Rate’s acceptance of any weight) and a shipping rate that varies based on distance the package will travel (broken down by shipping Zones).
+Regional Rate Boxes work very similarly to flat rate boxes.
+The only real differences being there are three weight tiers (compared to Flat Rate’s acceptance of any weight) and a shipping rate that varies based on the distance the package will travel (broken down by shipping Zones).
 USPS provides the boxes for FREE and if your shipment is headed to Zone 1-4, you’ll find this option can typically be cheaper than Flat Rate Boxes.

 Some examples of when Regional Rate beats Flat Rate:

-For more information, read our page on Regional Rate Boxes to learn more, view more example prices, check a regional rate table, and links to order Regional Rate Boxes from the USPS.
+For more information, read our page on Regional Rate Boxes to learn more, view more example prices, check a regional rate table, and see links to order Regional Rate Boxes from the USPS.